didactek/deft-devices/README.md

 1. Clone this repository

 It is possible to work with the codebase using Xcode on a Mac.
 Xcode provides fast compilation, sophisticated code completion, and built-in documentation support.
-Xcode should identify the directory structure as belonging to a Swift Pacakge and be able to compile and run.
+Xcode should identify the directory structure as belonging to a Swift Package and be able to compile and run.

 ## Usage